doctrine/DoctrineMongoDBBundle/Resources/doc/config.rst

 MongoDB supports authentication and authorisation on a database-level.
 This is mandatory if you have e.g. a publicly accessible MongoDB Server.
 To make use of this feature you need to configure credentials for each of your connections.
-Also every connection needs a database set to authenticate against.
-The setting is represented by the *authSource* `connection string <https://docs.mongodb.com/manual/reference/connection-string/#urioption.authSource>`_.
+Every connection needs also a database to authenticate against.
+The setting is represented by the *authSource* `connection string`_.
 Otherwise you will get a *auth failed* exception.

 .. configuration-block::